How to Kill a Process ID in PostgreSQL

 What is a process ID in PostgreSQL?

-A process ID (PID) is a unique identifier assigned to each running process in PostgreSQL, allowing you to manage and monitor these processes effectively. -
+A process ID (PID) is a unique identifier assigned to each active query or process running in a PostgreSQL database. -

-You can find the process ID of a running query by executing the SQL commandSELECT pid, query FROM pg_stat_activity;
+You can view running processes by executing the SQL commandSELECT pid, usename, state, query FROM pg_stat_activity WHERE state != 'idle';. -

-Can I kill a process without using Python?
+Can I kill a process from a Python script?

-- Is it safe to kill a process in PostgreSQL?
+Why is it important to manage process IDs in PostgreSQL?

 Hello, I am Bilal, a research enthusiast who tends to break and make code from scratch.
 I dwell deep into the latest issues faced by the developer community and provide answers and different solutions.
 Apart from that, I am just another normal developer with a laptop, a mug of coffee, some biscuits and a thick spectacle!